On Erd\H{o}s-Ko-Rado for random hypergraphs II: Main point

 \bn {\em Proof of} \eqref{toshow4}.
 As our fixed $x$ plays no further role in what follows, we will feel free to recycle and use ``$x$" (along with $u,v,y,z$) to denote a general member of our ground set, which we may now think of as $[2k]$.

 We divide the proof of \eqref{toshow4} into two cases, large and small $\gd$, beginning with the second, which is by far the more interesting.
 (Our treatment of this case can be adapted to work in general---actually with most of the contortions below becoming unnecessary and/or vacuous---but this seems pointless given how much simpler the proof is for large $\gd$.
-It also seems worth stressing that, as mentioned earlier, the challenge here is in dealing with small $\gd$ (and thus, according to \eqref{delta1}, with fairly large $a$).)
+It also seems worth stressing that, as mentioned earlier, the real challenge is in dealing with quite small $\gd$ (and thus, according to \eqref{delta1}, with quite large $a$).)

-Assume then that $\gd\leq 1$ (say), and note that in this case \eqref{delta1} gives $a>(4/e)^k$ (which is pretty far from the truth but we have plenty of room here).
-Before dealing with $\XX$ we will spend some time developing the aforementioned approximations to $A$ and $G$.
+Assume then that $\gd\leq 1$ (say), and note that in this case \eqref{delta1} gives \beq{alarge} a>(4/e)^k(4\sqrt{k})^{-1}=:a_0 \enq (which is pretty far from the truth but we have plenty of room here).